For more information, please see the link below.

 If you were issued a citation for OWI or ORCS, you have the right to a jury trial.
 You must send your request for a jury trial, along with a check made payable to the Clerk of Circuit Court in the amount of $36.00, to the court office within 10 days of entering your plea.
 Your case will be sent to the Waukesha County Circuit Court and all future correspondence will be from them.

-To contest a parking ticket, you must send a letter or Not Guilty Form (PDF) to the Municipal Court.
+To contest a parking ticket, you must send a letter or Not Guilty Form (Submit Online) to the Municipal Court.
 You will be notified of a pre-trial date.

 W156 N8480 Pilgrim Road